Assessing Summer Adventure Camp Readiness

 Prepare for Camp

-Both you and your daughter have determined that she is ready to go to camp, but you still worry about her getting homesick.
-Here are some things you could do with/for her to help mitigate any homesickness that might creep up on her while at camp.
+Both you and your camper have determined camp readiness, but you still worry about homesickness.
+Here are some things you could do with/for your camper to help mitigate any homesickness that might creep up on while at camp.

 - In some cases homesickness stems from nervousness about one activity, like backpacking or rock climbing.
-Go over all of the camp’s activities with your daughter so that she knows what to expect, perhaps putting more focus on the activities or situations she may be more nervous about.
+Go over all of the camp’s activities with your camper so that they know what to expect, perhaps putting more focus on the activities or situations she may be more nervous about.

-- Have “practice sleepovers” before camp by letting your daughter sleep over at friends’ houses for consecutive nights.
+- Have “practice sleepovers” before camp by letting your camper sleep over at friends’ houses for consecutive nights.

 - Discuss what camp could be like and consider role-playing certain potential camp situations that your camper may be nervous about or hasn’t considered yet.

-- Pre-write letters to be distributed to your daughter throughout camp.
+- Pre-write letters to be distributed to your camper throughout camp.
 Provide these letters to Alpengirl ahead of camp as mail cannot be received during camp.

-- Send her off to camp with one or two addressed, stamped envelopes and paper for her to write letters to you.
+- Send your camper off to camp with one or two addressed, stamped envelopes and paper for them to write letters to you.

-- Don’t bribe your daughter to come to camp.
-This sends negative messages and if you are resorting to bribing, she is probably not ready.
+- Don’t bribe your camper to come to camp.
+This sends negative messages and if you are resorting to bribing, they are probably not ready.

-- Pack a personal item from home that will make her feel more comfortable.
+- Pack a personal item from home that will make your camper feel more comfortable.

-- Talk to your daughter about being away from home for the camp’s duration.
-Let her know that you will miss her and that you know she is a strong person who can go away to camp and enjoy it.
+- Talk to your camper about being away from home for the camp’s duration.
+Let your camper know that you will miss them and that you know they are a strong person who can go away to camp and enjoy it.

 Homesickness at Camp